 • Medicor Cancer Center in Canada is a cancer clinic currently offering DCA therapy for it's patients.
 It has published several case studies about the safety and effectiveness of DCA.
 Its real-world Observational DCA patient data is available to the public.

 • Till this day, there are several ongoing clinical studies and a lot of pre-clinical research going on.
-Recently it has been noted that DCA can work by itself, however, it provides the maximal results in combination therapy with other drugs for a prolonged time period.
+Recently it has been noted that DCA can work by itself, however, it provides the maximum results in combination therapy with other drugs for a prolonged time period.